f-Dev09/f-Dev09/README.md

-<h1 align="center">Hey there 👋 Welcome to DevCofee </h1>
+<h1 align="center">Hey there 👋 Welcome to DevCoffee</h1>

 <p align="center">
-  Where you can Code, Learn, and have cofee
+  ☕ Where you can Code, Learn, and enjoy coffee breaks 🍪
 </p>

 ---

 ### 👩‍💻 About Me
-- 🎓 Currently studying Computer Science-cloud compuing
+- 🎓 Computer Science (Cloud Computing)
-- 🔭 I’m currently working towards becoming a **Full-Stack Developer**
+- 💡 Full-Stack Developer in progress
-- 🌱 I’m always learning and experimenting with new tech
+- 🌱 Learning something new every day
-- 💬 I enjoy helping others and sharing my humble knowledge
+- 💬 I love helping others and sharing what I learn

 ---